IATA-Cargo/ONE-Record/working_draft/API/docs/implementation-guidelines.md

 `1r:<uuid5 using the data class name>`, e.g. `1r:7fc81d1d-6c75-568b-9e47-48c947ed2a07` as a result of uuid5("8efaab7c-cfd5-11ed-9abe-325096b39f47", "value")

 !!! note
-    It MUST be ensured that these embedded object IDs, similar to logistics object URIs, are unintelligible and MUST NOT change during the lifecycle of an embedded object or its parent objects.
+    It MUST be ensured that these embedded object IDs, similar to logistics object URIs, MUST be unique within the domain of the ONE Record server and MUST NOT change during the lifecycle of an embedded object or its parent objects.
 Not even if the database is exported as an RDF graph and imported into another RDF store.
 Otherwise, references to these ids could be corrupted, e.g. in ChangeRequests in the AuditTrail of a logistics object.

 In the context of ONE Record, only logistics objects have public accessible URIs, while other objects, e.g., [Value](https://onerecord.iata.org/ns/cargo/3.0.0#Value), do not have public accessible URIs but must be linked.
-Nevertheless, in ONE Record each bNode MUST have a unique `@id` within the document that does not change.
+Nevertheless, in ONE Record each node MUST have a unique `@id` within the document that does not change.
 If stored in an RDF database/store, this `@id` MUST also have a global unique identifier within a graph.
-Therefore, in ONE Record, a ONE Record serer MUST convert bNodes to named resources with proper URIs (i.e. embedded object ids) if those blank nodes represent entities that have a stable identity and are likely to be references in other datasets, applications, or documents.
+Therefore, in ONE Record, a ONE Record server MUST convert bNodes to named resources with proper URIs (i.e. embedded object ids) if those blank nodes represent entities that have a stable identity and are likely to be references in other datasets, applications, or documents.

 ```json
 {